ewilbourn/WhisperAIExamples/README.md

 # Introduction
 This is some code I wrote using the WhisperAI, PyTube, and StreamLit APIs to introduce high schoolers to working with open-source AI API models.
 These students had been using Carnegie Mellon's CS Academy [Python graphics API](https://pypi.org/project/cmu-graphics/) to learn coding in their AP CSP class.
-This code was part of a demo where I introduced them to various Python APIs they could utilize for speech-to-text projects.
+This code was part of a demo where I introduced them to various Python APIs they could utilize for speech-to-text projects (speech transcription).

 - WhisperAI is a speech-to-text open source model.
 You feed it audio, and it detects the language and transcribes it for you.
 - Pytube is an open-source library that allows you to interact with videos, channels, and playlists on Youtube free of charge.